A F F I L I A T E S & P A R T N E R S

 Natasha serves as a state advocacy leader with a team of community leaders, advocates, and organizers to provide education and to support the global justice efforts of the International Justice Mission (IJM).
 IJM works to restrain the hand of violence against those living in extreme poverty across the world.
 Through resourcing, training, and accountability, IJM focuses its efforts on pursuing justice and offering redemptive hope concerning these crimes against humanity: slavery, sex trafficking, sexual violence, police brutality, property grabbing, and citizens’ rights abuse.
 IJM finds success by standing with God, and “partnering with local police to rescue victims from ongoing violence, working with social workers to restore the survivors to their community, working with local police to restrain criminals, and working with public protection to represent survivors in count.”
 Natasha supports the work of IJM through prayer, financial giving, community education and mobilizing, advocacy and lobbying

 Natasha is a 2002 graduate of the United States Naval Academy (USNA).
 Her class authored the book, In the Shadow of Greatness: Voices of Leadership, Sacrifice, and Service from America’s Longest War.
 The mission of the Naval Academy is “to develop Midshipmen morally, mentally, and physically and to imbue them with the highest ideals of duty, honor and loyalty in order to graduate leaders who are dedicated to a career of naval service and have potential for future development in mind and character to assume the highest responsibilities of command, citizenship and government.”
 Upon graduation, Natasha served six years as a Financial Management Officer in the United States Marine Corps.
 She returned to the Naval Academy from 2005-2008 to serve as a Diversity Outreach Officer in the Office of Admissions, recruiting the most diverse class in Naval Academy history at the time and becoming the Senior Diversity Officer providing support for the entire East Coast.
-Natasha continues to serve the Naval Academy as an Information Officer, sporting talent, coaching candidates through the application process, and mentoring midshipmen.
+Natasha continues to serve the Naval Academy by encouraging and coaching interested candidates through the application process, and occassionally mentoring midshipmen.

 * Note: 100% of sales from In the Shadow of Greatness support veteran organizations.